Elected Officials Reception

 Invasive plants are non-natives that grow and reproduce rapidly.
 They quickly establish themselves over large areas and decrease biodiversity by threatening the survival of native plants.
 This has taken place in some areas in Wells Branch like it has in just about every greenbelt or park in Texas.
 The fight against invasive species costs the US $137 billion annually.
 Continue reading Invasive Species on the Wells Branch Greenbelt?
 We have a plan for that!

 by Wanda Holcombe

 The WB Birding Group looks forward to a productive year in 2015 as our park, streams and pond attract even more birds with the continuing care, and backyards become healthy natural habitats.
-If you are interested in finding out more about how your backyard can become a Certified Wildlife Habitat, visit the National Wildlife Federation website at nwf.org or attend the January 17th meeting of the WB Garden Guild (see calendar to the right).
+If you are interested in finding out more about how your backyard can become a Certified Wildlife Habitat, visit the National Wildlife Federation website at nwf.org.
 Continue reading Birding in Wells Branch